How to Use the Transition to 4G LTE to Future-Proof your IoT Application

 In an ideal world, you would have logged each and every network connected device when it was first purchased.
 If you had then you would now have a complete and well-organized inventory including what each device does, where it is, and what its technical specifications are.

 Unfortunately, we don’t live in a perfect world.
-While having to migrate to LTE isn’t ideal you should use it as an opportunity to catalog all your devices.
+While having to migrate to LTE isn’t ideal you should use it as an opportunity to catalog all your IoT devices.
 This way you can be prepared for any future changes.

-Step 3: Evaluate the technology options
+Step 3: Evaluate the Technology Options

 Think about the function that IoT devices serve for you and what is most important for your company.
 Is low latency a priority?
 Or is a long battery life or simultaneous upload and download more important?
 Your devices’ use will help you to decide which new network technology is most appropriate for you.
 There’s a lot to consider.
 Particularly if you operate globally.

 For many IoT applications that only need to transmit a small amount of data (such as asset trackers, smart meters and sensor nodes) cellular LPWAN (LTE CATM or NB-IoT) may be the best solution.
 One advantage of connecting via cellular LPWAN is that it can drastically extend battery life (the LP is for low power after all).
 This is particularly useful for devices in remote locations or which can’t be connected to a power source.
 However, there is not yet a single technology which is being deployed globally.
 For example, LTE-M is the cellular LPWAN being used predominantly in the US whereas NB-IoT is favored in Europe and Asia.
 NB-IoT isn’t designed for mobile assets, which can present a challenge if you don’t have the option to fall back on an existing technology such as 2G.